scrapy/scrapy/docs/topics/loaders.rst

 processors to populate the fields.

-Last, but not least, ``itemloaders`` comes with some :ref:`commonly used processors <topics-loaders-available-processors>` built-in for convenience.
+Last, but not least, ``itemloaders`` comes with some :ref:`commonly used processors <processors>` built-in for convenience.